wizardishungry/jonwillia.ms/_posts/2018-09-23-anycast-dns-openbsd.md

 ## BGP announcement of `10.10.10.10`

 Setting up BGP is a whole task in and of itself, but I have included a partial BGP configuration for reference.
-We use the routing label (rtlabel) "`export`" to decide which relayd routes should be picked up by BGP.

 **[`/etc/bgpd.conf`](https://man.openbsd.org/bgpd.conf):**
 ```